Estate Planning Tips for Childless Couples

 Estate planning can feel like a daunting and complicated process to go through.
 And while there is the common misconception that couples without children will have an easier time going through this process, the reality is, an estate can be just as complicated or more so for couples without children.

 If you and your spouse have not had children, you will still need to consider the future of your assets and who will be in charge of making important decisions if either you or your spouse is either unable to make those decisions or passes away.
 But exactly how do you go about estate planning if you are a couple without children?
 Here are some tips that can help you navigate this important process.
-For more detailed assistance in Washington or Oregon, contact an experienced Vancouver estate planning attorney.
+For more detailed assistance in Washington, contact an experienced Vancouver estate planning attorney.

 Do You Need a Will if You Don’t Have Kids?